 Looking for a unique camp experience for your children this summer that’s both exciting and educational?

-The Institute for American Indian Studies will be offering six weeks of camp focused on the lifeways and lessons of Native Peoples!
+The Institute for American Indian Studies will be offering seven weeks of camp focused on the lifeways and lessons of Native Peoples!
 Join experienced educators and camp staff on a journey through one, or several, of the themes listed below.

 Each week, while hiking in the woods, playing games, doing crafts, and making friends, campers will work together to complete a group project.
 By doing so, campers will not only learn valuable life skills, but will also have a positive impact on future visitors, students, and campers.